snowplow-archive/snowplow.github.com/_posts/2016-02-16-rj-metrics-case-study-measuring-content-engagement-with-snowplow-event-tracking.md

 Once we had our Snowplow analysis set up and piping data into Amazon Redshift, we were able to use Mode to query the data directly, and visualize those query results.

-That analysis software cocktail (plus some SQL, see below) produced this chart, which separates users who did and did not enter their email, and how far they got on the page (the higher they are on the chart, the more they scrolled down).

 {% highlight psql %}
 WITH events AS (
 	SELECT * from atomic.events WHERE page_url ILIKE '%/resources/reports/the-state-of-data-science%'